mitakaGeorgiev/StudentSystem/README.md

 Front End-the frontEnd was made with a combination of the HTML,CSS, JS, jQuery and elements of bootstrap implemented with the help of thymeleaf.

+The deleting and adding a discipline for a student is made using Asynchronous AJAX requests.

 Backend (or “server-side”) - Spring Boot 2.5.4.

 Build automation tool -Maven